ReferenceCLI Reference

 hotdata auth

-Alternatively, authenticate with an API key using the --api-key flag:
+Alternatively, pass an API key directly:

 hotdata <command> --api-key <api_key>